Artificial Intelligence

 • Faculty members are considered “responsible employees” at Northeastern University, meaning they are required to report all allegations of sex or gender-based discrimination to the Title IX Coordinator.
 In case of an emergency, please call 911.
 Please visit the Title IX webpage for a complete list of reporting options and resources both on-campus and off-campus.

-Students with disabilities who wish to receive academic services and/or accommodations should visit the Disability Resource Center at 20 Dodge Hall, or call 617.373.2675.
-If you have not already done so, please provide your letter from the DRC to your instructor early in the semester so that they can arrange those accommodations.
+Students with disabilities who wish to receive academic services and/or accommodations should visit Disability Accessibility Services at 20 Dodge Hall, or call 617-373-2675.
+If you have not already done so, please have the accommodations letter sent to your instructor early in the semester.